The Beyonder's Prophecy

 “Goodnight, Jalen.”

-As she walked out of the gym, she could feel his eyes on her.
-And she hated how much she didn’t want him to stop looking.
+As she walked out of the gym, she could feel his eyes on her, and she hated how much she didn’t want him to stop looking.

-“Rachel wait!”
+“Rachel, wait!”

 “Yeah?
 How so?”
-Rachel asks skeptical.
+Rachel asked, sounding skeptical.

 To read the complete story you need to be logged in: